-Several months ago, I discovered that the House Judiciary Committee Impeachment Hearings were posted on the American Archive of Public Television website out of sequence.
+Several months ago, I discovered that the House Judiciary Committee Impeachment Hearings were posted on the American Archive of Public Television website, out of sequence.
 After many months of work I have, I believe, placed them in the proper order.
-Additionally, the video does not work on iOS; nor is the link to the May 9.
-1974, transcript available to the general public.
-The link given is to the academic archive which requires access to a university library.
+Additionally, the video does not work on iOS; nor is the link to the May 9, 1974, transcript available to the general public.
+The link given is to an academic archive which requires access to a university library.

 An earlier post discussed the monumental and important work done by the American Archive of Public Broadcasting (AAPB)—putting the Senate Watergate Hearings and the House Judiciary Committee Impeachment Hearings online.
 At that time, the collection had some issues:

 There are some technical issues with the repository.
 None of the videos can be embedded into a website, and only the first week’s videos can be played on an iOS device.
 Hopefully, it is a minor glitch with a website or the operating system that AAPB and/or Apple will eventually fix.
 However, all the videos run well on Windows 10.
 Watergate Hearings Online